Guides · Updated June 2026

 Which should you choose?

 • Out for a week or two?
-Underarm crutches are fine.
+Underarm crutches are fine, see our best underarm crutches picks.

 • On crutches for many weeks, repeatedly, or long-term?
 Forearm crutches are almost always the better call, and the longer you’ll use them, the more a comfortable pair pays off.

 If you’re going the forearm route, start with our best forearm crutches picks or take the quiz.
+New to the cuff-and-grip motion?
+How to walk with forearm crutches covers the gait and posture so the short learning curve goes faster.
 If hand or armpit pain is your main worry, read crutches that don’t hurt your hands.
+Weighing other options like knee scooters or platform and Lofstrand designs?
+See all the types of crutches.

 This is general information, not medical advice.
 Ask your clinician or physical therapist which type suits your injury, strength, and balance.